hamzagame123/portfolio/Medshield Web App Design/src/CASE_STUDY.md

-# Medsheild: Chiropractic Clinic Management System
+# Medshield: Chiropractic Clinic Management System
 ## Case Study

 ---

 ## Executive Summary

-**Medsheild** is a modern, secure web application designed for chiropractic clinics to manage patient information and appointments efficiently.
+**Medshield** is a modern, secure web application designed for chiropractic clinics to manage patient information and appointments efficiently.
 Built with a focus on trust, professionalism, and usability, the application serves chiropractors, clinic staff, and receptionists who use the system daily on desktop and laptop computers.

 **Project Duration:** Multi-phase development
 **Platform:** Web Application (React)